stat6250-w18/course-questions-wiki/week-07/README.md

 - Answer (tbishaw-stat6250): After you write a DATA step to name the SAS data set to be created, you use the SET statement to specify the data set that will be read.
 - Question (tchan49-stat6250):Can you drop a variable in DATA step that isn't kept in SET statement?
 - *Question* (jbettonville-stat6250): Can the KEEP option be used as an option in the DATA step to explicitly choose the variables from the original data set to include in the output data set?
-- Question (aguenane−stat6250): What does “july” mean when referencing the data set Orders with this statement: july.orders?
+- Question (aguenane−stat6250): What happens when you use the BY statement with the SET statement in a DATA step?
+- Answer (aguenane−stat6250): When you use the BY statement with the SET statement, the DATA step automatically creates two temporary variables.